cesbo/help/src/content/docs/en/astra/streams/mpts.md

 ## General

-The General tab contains the basic settings for your MPTS stream
+The General tab contains the basic settings for your MPTS stream.

 ![General Options](https://cdn.cesbo.com/help/astra/delivery/broadcasting/mpts/general.png)

-Definitions of items in a block:

-- `Enable`: this checkbox allows you to turn the connection to the modulator on or off.
-When enabled, the interface establishes a connection to the modulator
+### Basic Settings

+- `Enable`: Turn the MPTS stream on or off
-- `Name`: this parameter allows you to give the modulator an arbitrary name.
-The name you choose is used to identify the modulator in the Astra interface and can be any combination of letters, numbers, and special characters
+- `Name`: Give your MPTS stream a name to identify it in the interface
-- `ID`: This field is optional.
-ID is generated automatically when saving mpts
-- `Country`:this parameter sets the country in which the modulator will be used.
-The country you select determines the channel frequency plan that will be used by the modulator in the specification [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3)
+- `ID`: Auto-generated when you save (optional field)

+### Location Settings

+- `Country`: Country code where the local time offset applies.
+Used for correct time adjustment in regional broadcasts.
+Use [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) format
-- `UTC Offset`: this parameter sets the time offset from UTC in the range from -720 minutes to +780 minutes (used for generation of the tables TOT/TDT for auto time setting in the TV and the correct operation of the EPG)
+- `UTC Offset`: Set time zone offset from UTC (-720 to +780 minutes).
+This helps TVs set the correct time automatically

+### Network Settings

-- `Network ID`: this parameter is a unique identifier for the DVB network that the modulator belongs to.
-Default is: 1
+- `Network ID`: Unique number for your DVB network (default: 1)
-- `Network Name`: this parameter is an arbitrary name for the DVB network that the modulator belongs to
+- `Network Name`: Name for your DVB network
-- `Provider Name`: Used in NIT table (Network Information Table), which describes the information who owns the frequency, provider and network name.
-Is used to quickly identify the provider that owns the stream.
-For example this data we can see when scanning the frequency on the satellite
+- `Provider Name`: Your company or organization name (shows when users scan channels)
-- `Codepage`: this parameter is used to specify the character encoding used in the PSI/SI tables.
-For example, for English users it is Latin (ISO 6937)
+- `Codepage`: Character encoding for text.
+Use Latin (ISO 6937) for English

-- `TSID`: this parameter (Transport Stream ID) is a unique identifier for a DVB transport stream.
-It is used to differentiate between transport streams transmitted by different sources or with different content.
-Default is: 1
-- `ONID`: this parameter refers to the Original Network ID, which is used to identify the originating network to which a channel belongs.
-It is a unique identifier assigned to a network, and is used in conjunction with the TSID to form a complete identifier for the transport stream.
-The ONID value must be the same for all transport streams within a given network.
-Default is: 1
+### Stream Identifiers

+- `TSID`: Transport Stream ID - unique number for this stream (default: 1)
+- `ONID`: Original Network ID - identifies the original network.
+Must be the same for all streams in your network (default: 1)

 ## Input List

-The Input List in the General window is used to define input streams that will be used to modulate the output.
-It allows you to specify the transport stream, program number, and other parameters for each input stream.
-The Input List can be edited, added, or removed as needed
+The Input List defines which streams (TV Channels) will be combined into your MPTS output.
+Each input represents a single channel that you want to include in the final multi-channel stream.

 ![Input List](https://cdn.cesbo.com/help/astra/delivery/broadcasting/mpts/input.png)

-- `New Input`: this button allows you to add a new input to the input list.
-Clicking on this button opens a new window where you can configure the parameters for the new input, such as its name, type, and modulation settings
-- `Arrows`: this button is located on the right side of each input in the Input List.
-Clicking on it allows you to select the position of this input in the general list
-- `Gear`: this button is located on the right side of each input in the Input List and allows you to configure the parameters of that particular input.
-Clicking the "Gear" button will open a dialog box where you can modify the input's parameters, such as the input's type, bitrate, and modulation parameters

-Streams included in mpts should not have repeated PIDs.
-It is also desirable to assign PNR numbers for each input with the `set_pnr=` option.
-For example:
+### Managing Inputs

+- `New Input`: Add a new stream to your MPTS stream
+- `Reorder (↑↓)`: Change the order of channels in the list
+- `Settings (⚙)`: Configure individual channel settings like source URL and program number

+### Important Settings

+Each input stream needs unique identifiers to avoid conflicts:

+- `Unique PIDs`: Each channel must have different packet identifiers.
+By default, Astra assigns unique PIDs automatically
+- `Program Numbers`: Assign unique program numbers using `set_pnr=` option

+**Example input URLs:**

 ```
 udp://225.1.1.27:1234#set_pnr=11